WATCH: Patriots' Tom Brady, Brandin Cooks combine for toe-tapping, game-winning TD

 Of note:

 That touchdown marked Brady's fifth scoring toss of the game and Cooks' second touchdown.
-In all, Brady went 25 of 35 for 378 yards, five touchdowns, no picks, and a 146.2 passer rating.
+In all, Brady went 25 of 35 for 378 yards, five touchdowns, no picks and a 146.2 passer rating.
 And Cooks racked up 131 yards and two touchdowns.
 That's exactly why the Patriots sent a first-round pick to the Saints in exchange for Cooks this offseason.
 And that's exactly why Brady might be the greatest quarterback of all time.

 Thanks to the Brady-Cooks combo, the Patriots avoided a 1-2 start and an 0-2 start at home.